LastationVRChat/NSFW-Locomotion/README.md

 > Currently does not support GoGoLoco Beyond, but future updates may add support.

 ## Installation

+> [!WARNING]
+> This is a deprecated version.
+We strongly recommend upgrading to Unity 2022 for the best experience.

 The installation process is now simplified with the [Lastation Package Listing (LPL)](https://lastationvrchat.github.io/Lastation-Package-Listing/) and [VRChat Creator Companion (VCC)](https://vcc.docs.vrchat.com/).
 This project relies on [VRCFury](https://vrcfury.com/download/) for seamless setup.
 Follow the steps below: